rendall/icebreakers/QUESTIONS.md

   * Which talk show host is your absolute favorite?
   * Given the chance to star in any movie, what will be the movie most likely be about?
   * Which song can cheer you up?
-  * Namely, the most underrated celebrity that you know of?
+  * Who is the most underrated celebrity?
   * Do you follow any family tradition that centers around movies, sports, or songs?
   * In this case, you have the chance to work with any celebrity that you want.
 Who would you choose?
   * What is the worst job ever done by a celebrity artist?